 It’s also been found that some phthalates found in plastic bottles can affect thyroid function.

-This chemical can affect your thyroid even if you’re only exposed to a moderate amount, so it’s best to avoid using any products that are coated with a nonstick surface.
+This chemical can affect your thyroid.
+That’s true even if you only come into contact with a moderate amount.
+Because of that, it’s best to avoid using any products manufacturers have coated with a nonstick surface.

-Some of the more popular kinds of toothpaste today contain an ingredient known as triclosan, which affects the function of the thyroid, testosterone and estrogen levels, and the efficacy of certain antibiotics.
+Some of the more popular kinds of toothpaste today contain an ingredient known as triclosan, which affects the function of the thyroid.
+It may also affect testosterone and estrogen levels, as well as the efficacy of certain antibiotics.

-Triclosan is a compound that interferes with the hormones that are produced by the thyroid, and it also disrupts the normal development of your reproductive system as well as your metabolism.
+Triclosan is a compound that interferes with the hormones that the thyroid produces.
+It also disrupts the normal development of your reproductive system and your metabolism.